jellyfish-tom/PWA-boilerplate/readme.md

 ### Installation:

+1.

-To configure it, just search for `PROJECT_CONFIG` to get list of all files you need to configure to actually get the project running (run bellow command in console from project dir level).
+To configure it, just search for `PROJECT_CONFIG` to get list of all files you need to configure to actually get the project running (run bellow command in console from project root dir level).

 - `grep -lr "PROJECT_CONFIG" * --exclude=\readme.md`